 Field placement: Oregon Child Development Coalition

-Ally is working the Oregon Child Development Coalitions where she is working to secure a sustainable funding source for an onsite food resource for Washington County.
-She is also analyzing food security screening and WIC enrollment data.
-This analysis will be used to improve staff trainings and program service delivery.
+Ally is working with the Oregon Child Development Coalition, where she is supporting an onsite food resource in Washington County and analyzing food security screening and WIC enrollment data.
+This analysis will be used to improve staff training and program service delivery around food insecurity.

 Policy placement: Feeding America